 embroidered transcripts of insect sounds

 polyester, 150 x 100 cm.

 A caterpillar is curled in a green ring touches upon the ways in which insects navigate man-made environments, and subsequently, how our own senses and behaviour are affected by these constructions.
-For this project, I gathered auditory and visual impressions of insects that live in and around Taipei.
+For this project, I gathered auditory and visual impressions of insects that live in a metropolitan area.

 This project was possible thanks to the Mondriaan Fonds and Stichting Gerbrandy Cultuurfonds.